Sharnol Adriana: Mexican baseball

-National Baseball Team
+National baseball team

 Playing for the Netherlands in the 2006 World Baseball Classic, Adriana went 2 for 6 with a double.
 In the 2006 Intercontinental Cup, he hit .405-.511-.568 with 11 RBI in nine games.
 He was second to Yoandry Urgellés in RBI and made the all-tournament team at first bat.
 In the 2008 Summer Olympics, as the captain of the Dutch squad, the first baseman hit .217-.250-.391 with only two runs and one RBI in 7 games; he still wound up with the third-best OPS on a poor-hitting team.
 He hit a solo homer against Weiliang Li in the Netherlands' win over China and got their lone hit in a loss to Stephen Strasburg and United States national baseball team.

 They finished fifth and sixth, respectively in his two previous Olympics.
 Adriana is now also participating in the 2009 World Baseball Classic representing the Netherlands.

 Adriana's seventh-inning single off Team USA starter Stephen Strasburg was the sole hit allowed by Strasburg in his start against the Dutch at the 2008 Olympics.